OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     These reports may be a combination of information from wireless and Wi-Fi locations, U-verse, website browsing and mobile application usage and other information we have about you and other customers.
-You have a choice about whether your anonymous information is included in these reports.
+You have a choice about whether your anonymous information is included in the reports that we sell or provide to other companies.

     ' + '

     Some examples of External Marketing &.
 Analytics Reports include:

     ' + '
-    ' + '*   Reports for retail businesses that show the number of wireless devices in or near their store locations by time of day and day of the week, together with demographic characteristics of the users (such as age and gender) in those groups.
+    ' + '*   Reports for retail businesses that show the number of wireless devices in or near their store locations by time of day and day of the week, together with demographic characteristics or other information about the users (such as device type, age or gender) in those groups.

     ' + '*   Reports that combine anonymous U-verse TV viewing behaviors with other aggregate information we may have about our subscribers to create reports that would help a TV network better understand the audiences that are viewing their programs, those that are not, how frequently they watch, when they watch and other similar information. and